WorkLink Employment Society

 |March 1, 2024

 Are you passionate about making a difference?

-WorkLink Employment Society is looking into recruiting a hiring pool for our Employment Advisor Position working in either Sooke or Westshore locations, depending on the need.
-This is a term position until the end of the existing contract with the province for the delivery of WorkBC Services.
-The successful candidate will work up to 35 hours per week, Monday to Friday, with a salary range between $29.73 to $30.62 hourly.
-Additional responsibilities include providing occasional evening and weekend coverage for community events.
+WorkLink Employment Society is recruiting for an HR Generalist – working primarily in our Westshore Office with the flexibility to work in either Sooke or Westshore locations as required.
+This is a term position until the end of the existing contract with the province for the delivery of WorkBC Services, working up to 35 hours per week (Monday to Friday) and providing support to team members in all locations; with a salary range of $31.63 to $32.90 hourly.

 We empower our employees to achieve great things and are proud to offer: